 Gen II Capture Mechanics

-Thanks to Ultimate Pokémon Center for having the formula and getting me curious about things, iimarckus for indulging my curiosity for clarifications, and magical for being interested, giving second opinions and determining how the game behaves when it divides by zero.
+Thanks to Ultimate Pokémon Center for the original analysis and getting me curious about things, iimarckus for indulging my curiosity for clarifications, magical for being interested, giving second opinions and determining how the game behaves when it divides by zero, and pret for the pokecrystal disassembly.

 Although the original G/S/C don't see much play nowadays, the capture mechanics of the second generation are still of some interest - not only to geeks like me, but also simply as a historical stepping stone between the R/B/Y algorithm and the more refined formulas of the later games.